-In principle, any agent architecture and optimization algorithm can be used with our explanation technique as long as we can observe its transitions during training.
-Influence predictors are trained similarly to an RL agent (e.g., standard Deep $Q$-networks (DQN)~\cite{mnih2015human}, or A2C \cite{mnih2016asynchronous}) but with two differences.
-First, during training, each influence predictor model can only receive rewards from one class of rewards.
-Influence predictors are trained using loss based on a modified Bellman equation: $U_{c}(s_t,a_t) = |r^{c}_{t+1}|+\gamma \max_{a'}U_{c}(s_{t+1}, a')$ where $r^{c}_{t+1}$ is the reward associated with $c$ delivered to the agent upon transition to state $s_{t+1}$.
-The absolute value re-interprets the reward as an influence, since the influence predictor is now predicting the utility of attaining the reward, even if it is negative.
-As a consequence of ever receiving only the absolute value of a class of rewards, $U_{c}(\cdot)$ is an estimate of the strength of $c$ in $s$ and $a$.

-Second, influence predictors are {\em not} used to guide the agent's exploration during training or inference.
-They rely on the main policy's training loop to generate transitions.

 Each source of reward has its own influence predictor model.
 Typically, one class is associated with a goal state (or states required for task completion) and produces positive rewards.
 Sometimes an intermediate positive reward is given when it is known in advance that the task requires particular actions or states to be traversed, as in the case of reward shaping \cite{ng1999policy}.